RobotLocomotion/drake/README.md

-# Drake
+# HACK Drake

+Hacking to test out an API.

-Model-Based Design and Verification for Robotics.
+~Model-Based Design and Verification for Robotics.~

-Please see the [Drake Documentation](https://drake.mit.edu) for more information.
+~Please see the [Drake Documentation](https://drake.mit.edu) for more information.~